Con Colbert: Early life

 Born in the townland of Moanleana, Castlemahon, County Limerick, he was the fourth youngest of thirteen children of Michael Colbert, a farmer, and Honora McDermott.

 His family moved to the village of Athea when Con was three years old.
 He was educated at the local national school.
 In 1901, his family were living in the townland of Templeathea West.
 A younger brother, James, and a cousin, Michael Colbert, would later serve as TDs.

-He left Athea at the age of 16 and went to live with his sister Catherine in Ranelagh, Co.
-Dublin.
+He left Athea at the age of 16 and went to live with his sister Catherine in Ranelagh, County Dublin.
 Colbert continued his education at a Christian Brothers school in North Richmond street.
 He was employed as a clerk in the offices of Kennedy's Bakery in Dublin.
 In 1911, he was living with Catherine, two other siblings and two boarders at a house on Clifton Terrace, Rathmines.

-Colbert was a deeply religious Catholic, and refrained from smoking or drinking.
+Colbert was a deeply religious Catholic and refrained from smoking or drinking.